LogtalkDotOrg/logtalk3/README.md

 Logtalk is an *object-oriented logic programming language* that extends and leverages the Prolog language with a feature set suitable for programming in the large.
+Logtalk supports modern code encapsulation and code reuse mechanisms without compromising the declarative programming features of Prolog.
+Logtalk is implemented in highly portable code and can use most modern and standards compliant Prolog implementations as a back-end compiler.

-As a multi-paradigm language, it includes support for both prototypes and classes, protocols (interfaces), component-based programming through category-based composition, event-driven programming, coinduction, and high-level multi-threading programming.
-Logtalk uses standard Prolog syntax with the addition of some operators and directives and can be used with any Prolog implementation compliant with official and de facto standards as the back-end compiler.
+As a multi-paradigm language, Logtalk includes support for both prototypes and classes, protocols (interfaces), categories (mixins and hot-patching), event-driven programming, coinduction, and high-level multi-threading programming.
+Logtalk uses standard Prolog syntax with the addition of some operators and directives for a smooth learning path.

 2. LOGTALK WEB SITE